dtrussel/dtrussel.github.io/_posts/2020-10-18-command-pattern.md

 And that is basically it.

-* Define simple POD structs that represent your commands and use `std::variant` to pass them around.
+* Define simple POD structs that represent your commands and use `std::variant` to pass them around
 * Define a visitor object that performs different actions based on the actual value of the `std::variant`

 To give a more complete example we will also look at the communication and serialization steps mentioned above.